-Approval of the 2020 Plan and its material terms requires the affirmative "FOR" vote of a majority of the shares present remotely or represented by proxy entitled to vote at the 2020 Annual Meeting.
+Approval of the amendment to our 2020 Plan requires the affirmative "FOR" vote of a majority of the shares present remotely or represented by proxy entitled to vote at the 2022 Annual Meeting.
+Abstentions will have the effect of a vote AGAINST the proposal.